criipto/docs-old/getting-started/oidc-intro.md

 {% iconnote note %}

 Criipto Verify supports the OAuth2 *authorization code flow*, the *PKCE flow* and the (obsolete) *implicit flow* as described below.
 The code flow is used for traditional, server based, web applications which can keep a secret and are able to make back-channel calls to the Criipto Verify service.
-The PKCE (pronounced _pixy_) flow can be used by _public clients_ such as SPA's and native applications that cannot keep a secret.
-The implicit flow is still supported and can be used for single page applications and requires no backend server on your end, and thus is sometimes referred to as a front-channel flow.
-Support for the implicit flow will continue on test domains for the foreseable future, but will be yanked from production domains some time in 2021.
+The PKCE (pronounced _pixy_) flow can be used by _public clients_ such as single page applications, SPAs, and native applications that cannot keep a secret.
+Support for the traditional implicit flow is being discontinued, although it will continue to function on test domains for the foreseable future for simpler debugging during development.

 {% endiconnote %}